Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 The most probable location for landfall is somewhere along the western or central Louisiana coastline between the Calcasieu and the Atchafalaya rivers or to the southwest of Lafayette.

-The Hurricane Center projects the greatest surge between Pecan Island and Port Fourchon, La., where waters may rise 7 to 11 feet above dry land if the maximum surge coincides with high tide.
-But areas as far east as Mobile Bay in Alabama could see a surge of 2 to 4 feet.
-The storm could also push water levels up to one to three above normal as far west as Texas’ Galveston Bay.
+The Hurricane Center projects the greatest surge between Pecan Island and Port Fourchon, La., where waters may rise seven to 11 feet above dry land if the maximum surge coincides with high tide.
+But areas as far east as Mobile Bay in Alabama could see a surge of two to four feet.
+The storm could also push water levels up to one to three feet above normal as far west as Texas’s Galveston Bay.

-In the area devastated by a surge of up to 17 feet during Hurricane Laura, near and just to the east of Cameron, La., the Hurricane Center projects a surge of 4 to 7 feet.
+In the area devastated by a surge of up to 17 feet during Hurricane Laura, near and just to the east of Cameron, La., the Hurricane Center projects a surge of four to seven feet.

 Destructive winds are also a concern.

-Residents between the Rockefeller Wildlife Refuge and Morgan City, including those bordering Vermillion Bay, should prepare for 100 to 115 mph wind gusts near the immediate coastline.
-Farther inland, 85 to 95 mph gusts are likely in the Lake Arthur to Lafayette corridor.
+Residents between the Rockefeller Wildlife Refuge and Morgan City, including those bordering Vermilion Bay, should prepare for 100- to 115-mph wind gusts near the immediate coastline.
+Farther inland, 85- to 95-mph gusts are likely in the Lake Arthur to Lafayette corridor.

 The strongest winds will be found in the eyewall, or the ring of strong thunderstorms surrounding a hurricane’s eye.

-Unless the track of Delta shifts east, New Orleans will probably only see gusts in the 40 to 45 mph range, safely fringed well to the east of the core circulation.
+Unless the track of Delta shifts east, New Orleans will probably only see gusts in the 40- to 45-mph range, safely fringed well to the east of the core circulation.

 A widespread four to eight inches of rainfall with localized 12-inch amounts is also likely within the swath covered by Delta’s core, which right now looks to track north through central Acadiana in Louisiana.
 Some flash flooding is likely.